-- 13.65.
-Throughout many parts of the country the Gypsy and Traveller community has experienced difficulties in securing sufficient caravan sites to meet their needs.
-The Government's overarching aim is to 'ensure fair and equal treatment for travellers, in a way that facilitates the traditional and nomadic way of life of travellers while respecting the interests of the settled community' (Planning Policy for Traveller Sites (PPTS), August 2015). - 13.66.
-The PPTS requires local planning authorities to make an assessment of accommodation needs and for the purposes of planning policy, Annex 1 of the PPTS provides definitions of "Gypsies and Travellers" and "Travelling Showpeople".
-These are: - Gypsies and Travellers: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling together as such." - Travelling Showpeople: "Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above." - 13.67.
-In addition, section 124 of the Housing and Planning Act 2016 requires the periodic assessment of accommodation needs in a local housing district to include all people residing or resorting to the area in caravans or houseboats.
-The NPPF (paragraph 62) states that the housing needed for different groups in the community should be assessed and reflected in planning policies. - 13.68.
-A Gypsy and Traveller Accommodation Needs Assessment (GTANA)55 commenced in early 2020 covering Cambridgeshire, King's Lynn and West Norfolk, Peterborough and West Suffolk.
-This includes assessment of all Gypsies and Travellers and Travelling Showpeople, Bargee Travellers, and other Caravan and Houseboat dwellers. - 13.69.
-However, the GTANA has been delayed due to the Covid 19 pandemic, which initially completely prevented face to face interviews taking place, and continued to present challenges as the pandemic extended.
-As of April 2022, no needs figures have yet emerged from the Assessment.
-Once the study is completed, should a need for accommodation be identified, this will inform the policy below and will be used as evidence in the determination of planning applications. - 13.70.
-The Covid 19 pandemic has meant that it has not been possible to fully assess the number of pitches and plots required for the Gypsy and Traveller and Travelling Showpeople community in the district and thus not possible to allocate specific sites and plots in this Draft Local Plan.
-As a result, policy LP14 currently presents a criteria-based approach to be used to determine planning applications.
+- 13.64 Throughout many parts of the country the Gypsy and Traveller community has experienced difficulties in securing sufficient caravan sites to meet their needs.
+The Government's overarching aim is to 'ensure fair and equal treatment for travellers, in a way that facilitates the traditional and nomadic way of life of travellers while respecting the interests of the settled community' (Planning Policy for Traveller Sites (PPTS), August 2015). - 13.65 The PPTS requires local planning authorities to make an assessment of accommodation needs and for the purposes of planning policy, Annex 1 of the PPTS provides definitions of "Gypsies and Travellers" and "Travelling Showpeople".
+These are: - Gypsies and Travellers: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling together as such."

+- Travelling Showpeople: "Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
+This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above." - 13.66 In addition, section 124 of the Housing and Planning Act 2016 requires the periodic assessment of accommodation needs in a local housing district to include all people residing or resorting to the area in caravans or houseboats.
+The NPPF (paragraph 62) states that the housing needed for different groups in the community should be assessed and reflected in planning policies. - 13.67 A Gypsy and Traveller Accommodation Needs Assessment (GTANA)55 commenced in early 2020 covering Cambridgeshire, King's Lynn and West Norfolk, Peterborough and West Suffolk.
+This includes assessment of all Gypsies and Travellers and Travelling Showpeople, Bargee Travellers, and other Caravan and Houseboat dwellers. - 13.68 However, the GTANA has been delayed due to the Covid 19 pandemic, which initially completely prevented face to face interviews taking place, and continued to present challenges as the pandemic extended.
+As of June 2022, no needs figures have yet emerged from the assessment.
+Once the study is completed, should a need for accommodation be identified, this will inform the policy below and will be used as evidence in the determination of planning applications. - 13.69 The Covid 19 pandemic has meant that it has not been possible to fully assess the number of pitches and plots required for the Gypsy and Traveller and Travelling Showpeople community in the district and thus not possible to allocate specific sites and plots in this Draft Local Plan.
+As a result, Policy LP14 currently presents a criteria-based approach to be used to determine planning applications. - 13.70 There are currently five Council owned sites including one transit site as well as a number of private sites in the district.
+Vacancies become available from time to time and the Council will expect applicants for new pitches to explore the possibility of utilizing existing accommodation prior to submitting a planning application for a new site.